Suraj0791/bookly/build.md

 so in homepage we have two diff section bookoverview and booklist(for popular books)

-for now add constant data to build the bookoverview nd booklist comp using sample data
+for now add constant data to build the bookoverview nd booklist comp using sample data for bookcover i mean the image in right side we will make it as a  new comp and use it inside book overview passing down the props again now u need one more comp inside bookcover thst is bookcoversvg so u see how we break components